 The levels themselves are varied, running the gamut from enemy gauntlets to challenging platforming sections.
 Even with the more modern jumping mechanics, the handling is still deliberately rather sluggish so will take some getting used to for those new to the series, but this makes it satisfying when you’re able to pass a particularly difficult section or reach a secret that you thought was beyond your grasp.
 The game also does a great job of “teasing” areas you might be able to reach via the aforementioned alternative pathways by putting a big impassable wall between you and what looks like a glorious treasure trove.
 Incentive to try another route later!

 The presentation of the game is lovely, with some excellent 2D art, the series’ iconic (and enormously satisfying) sound effects, and a fabulous soundtrack by Manabu Namiki which evokes strong feelings of nostalgia for the 16-bit era, particularly the FM synthesis of Sega’s Mega Drive.
 There’s a rather peculiar bug where if you play the game with your Wii or Wii U in 16:9 aspect ratio the graphics look rather blurry while at 4:3 they appear very sharp, but it’s a relatively minor issue; the visuals still look good even in their blurry form and you can always pretend you’re playing on an old low-res CRT just like in the Good Old Days.
-It would have perhaps been nice to see an option to turn this filter on and off (or a simple patch to fix the issue), though, particularly when other titles in Konami’s ReBirth series, particularly Gradius ReBirth, look deliciously sharp.
+It would have perhaps been nice to see an option to turn this filter on and off (or a simple patch to fix the issue), though, particularly when other titles in Konami’s ReBirth series, such as Gradius ReBirth, look deliciously sharp.

 All in all, Castlevania: The Adventure – ReBirth is a great addition to the Castlevania series and well worth playing if you’re yet to have the pleasure.
 Plus, given the impending doom of the Wii Shop Channel, it’s soon to become an honest to goodness “rarity”, since at the time of writing we’re already counting down the days to when it will no longer be possible to download this game.
 Doubtless the pirates of the world have already found a means to “preserve” the game beyond the Wii Shop Channel’s lifespan, but in the meantime, if you still have some credit on your account, there are far worse ways to spend 1,000 points and play the game on its original hardware.